Middle Way Psychotherapy

 • Strengthening the relational “baseline” — more safety, more ease

 We are proud to offer neuro-affirming care.
-Whether you are seeking support for ADHD or Autism, SSP focuses on reducing the “static” of a demanding environment.
+For people seeking support for ADHD or Autism, SSP focuses on reducing the “static” of a demanding environment.
 It is not about changing who you are; it’s about lowering the sensory load on your system.

 • Autism: Supports recovery from sensory overwhelm and eases transitions.